 A spinal tap or dural puncture causing a spinal leak of spinal fluid is also a rare possibility.
 This risk is increased in patients with severe stenosis or post-surgery scar.
 Using X-ray guidance has drastically decreased the risk to less than 1/1000 patients.
 In most cases, 2-3 days of lying flat with aggressive hydration, caffeine, and pain medicine is effective for the leak to close on its own.
 If the patient develops a positional headache (aggravated by upright position and relieved by lying flat) that persists for more than 48 hours, a simple outpatient epidural blood patch procedure is then scheduled.
 Following the blood patch, the headache quickly resolves in most cases.

 There is an extremely rare (less than one in one million) risk of nerve damage or paralysis when placing a needle in the spine.
 The majority of cases reported occurred when the epidural injection was not performed under fluoroscopy (X-ray guidance).
-You can rest assured that Dr. Downey does all of his procedures under fluoroscopy for added safety.
+You can rest assured that SpineGroup Alabama does all of the procedures under fluoroscopy for added safety.
 Great precautions are taken to prevent these risks from occurring.